ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Aortic Regurgitation.md

 	- f/b orthopnea, paroxysmal nocturnal dyspnea, and excessive diaphoresis
 	- Angina in absence of CAD in young also
 	- Nocturnal angina a/w diaphoresis
+	- systemic fluid accumulation late in course
+# Physical
+- jarring of the entire body and the bobbing motion of the head with each systole can be appreciated
+- abrupt distention and collapse of the larger arteries are easily visible
+- try to detect predisposing condition --> BA, IE, Marfan, ANKYLOSING SPONDOLYITIS
+## Arterial Pulse
+- **Corrigans Pulse** --> rapidly rising **water hammer pulse** with sudden collapse
+- Quincke's Pulse --> alternate flushing and paling of skin at root of nails when pressure at tip of nail
+- Traube's sign -- Pistol-shot sound heard over femoral arteries
+- Duroziez's Sign --> to-and-fro murmur on light compression of femoral artery
+- wide PP